astropy/astroplan/docs/tutorials/summer_triangle.rst

     >>> subaru = Observer.at_site('subaru')

-Then, we define our `Target` objects (`FixedTarget`'s in this case, since the Summer Triangle is fixed with respect to the celestial sphere if we ignore the relatively small proper motion):
+Then, we define our `~astroplan.Target` objects (`~astroplan.FixedTarget`'s in this case, since the Summer Triangle is fixed with respect to the celestial sphere if we ignore the relatively small proper motion):

 .. code-block:: python